 There have been many SPAD response models proposed that model saturation effects and noise \cite{Muller1973,Ware2007,Karami2010,Stipcevic2013,Kornilov2014,Wang2016,Wayne2017,Straka2020}.
 The model used to fit the presented results considers a non-paralyzable dead time $\tau_{\text{NP}}$, dark count rate $R_0$, and neglects afterpulsing.
 The rate of detection events as a function of the incident rate $R$ then follows a standard formula

-In Fig.~\ref{fig_dead_time}, we demonstrate the effects of dead time and dark counts, when this model is applied to the nonlinearity (\ref{NL}).
+In Fig.~\ref{fig_dead_time}, we illustrate the effects of dead time and dark counts, when this model is applied to nonlinearity (\ref{NL}).
 The left slope represents the background noise characterized by dark counts and the right slope represents dead time saturation.
-Other theoretical models given below yield similarly V-shaped nonlinearity $\Delta$ with analogous scaling.
-Because the basic model \eqref{eq:model} does not provide a satisfactory fit of the measured data, we should justify its use as opposed to other dead-time models, and quantify the effect afterpulsing has on nonlinearity.
+Other theoretical models shown below yield similarly V-shaped nonlinearity $\Delta$ with analogous scaling.